meteor/galaxy-seo-package/README.md

 to turn on the built-in Prerender.io integration.
 You may also use this package with non-Galaxy deployments if you configure it manually.

-This package is a thin wrapper around the [`prerender-node`](https://www.npmjs.com/package/prerender-node) npm module, which understands the configuration format used by Galaxy to provide apps with a complimentary Prerender.io account.
-If you're not deploying to Galaxy, you may want to just use the npm module directly.
+This package is a thin wrapper around the [`prerender-node`](https://www.npmjs.com/package/prerender-node) npm module, which understands the configuration format used by Meteor Cloud (Galaxy) to provide apps with a complimentary Prerender.io account.
+If you're not deploying to Meteor Cloud (Galaxy), you may want to just use the npm module directly.

-This package is based on a package previously released by Dominik Ferber as [dferber:prerender](https://github.com/dferber90/meteor-prerender/) (and older versions of this package simply depended on that package).

 ## Manual configuration (non-Galaxy users)